Johann3s/Jexm/README.md

 #Jexm Framework#
-This framework was created as a graduating project for JensenEducation.
 Jexm is a light MVC framework written in PHP.
-Its released under GNU license.
+It was created as a graduating project for JensenEducation.

 ##CONTENTS
 - [Dependencies](#Dependencies)
 - [Install & Configuration](#install)